-- apply law enforcement on sport, taking general-, criminal-and civil law into consideration: - understand the establishment and compilation of constitutions regarding clubs/associations/unaffiliated associations according to law; - know the legal aspects concerning injuries between two or more parties during matches, disciplinary processes as well as persons responsible during events/tournaments; - reflect knowledge and fully understand trademarks, and related legal aspects for instance copy right, patents, law as well as ethical concepts; - employ a person according to legal guidelines on labour relations, and compile a contract in line with these specifications.
+- apply law enforcement on sport, taking general-, criminal-and civil law into consideration; - understand the establishment and compilation of constitutions regarding clubs /associations/unaffiliated associations according to law; - know the legal aspects concerning injuries between two or more parties during matches, disciplinary processes as well as persons responsible during events/tournaments:

+- reflect knowledge and fully understand trademarks, and related legal aspects for instance copy right, patents, law as well as ethical concepts; - employ a person according to legal guidelines on labour relations, and compile a contract in line with these specifications.

-Assessment modes: Assessment criteria will be provided at the beginning of the semester by means of a working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.

-Module code: MBXR219 | Semester 1 | NQF level: 5b(6)
+Module code: MBXR219 Semester 1 NQF level: 5b(6)